Path to function: Preferences > Attribute release

 You can use per-resource policies if you prefer.

 It can be tempting to set up a policy for each and every resource because that's how you assign them to permission sets, and whilst this approach can let you maintain very tight control over access we usually do not recommend it because it adds complexity, which in turn makes errors more likely.
 It would also make it more difficult to troubleshoot access problems should there be any.

-The recommended approach in most cases is to set the global policy to release a couple of key attributes that satisfy most resources and only add resource policies for the [usually] small number of resources that expect more.
+The recommended approach in most cases is to set the default policy to release a couple of key attributes that satisfy most resources and only add resource policies for the [usually] small number of resources that expect more.
 You might then use restrictive mode to prevent access to resources that you had not specified in permission sets should you wish to maintain a tight control.